Learn how to grow nepeta (catmint) for a beautiful, low-maintenance flower garden that attracts pollinators and helps repel mosquitoes!

 • Choose the Right Location: Nepeta prefers full sun but can tolerate light shade.
 Ensure your chosen spot has well-draining soil.

-• Prepare the Soil: Work in some compost or well-rotted manure to improve soil fertility and drainage.
+• Prepare the Soil: Work in some compost or well-rotted manure and leaf mold to improve soil fertility and drainage.

 • Planting: Depending on the variety, you’ll space plants about 12-24 inches apart to allow for their mature size.
 But read the plant label for specific spacing recommendations.
 Dig a hole that’s about twice the size of the root ball, place the plant in, and then backfill with soil.